Kanye West singles discography

-American rapper and record producer Ye, better known as Kanye West, has released 138 singles, four promotional singles and charted with 65 other songs.
+American rapper Kanye West has released 140 singles, six promotional singles and charted with 65 other songs.

 As of July 2022, West is one of only seven artists in the United States to be certified for over 100 million digital singles by the Recording Industry Association of America, having sold 133 million certified digital units as a solo artist.
-He is the highest certified digital singles artist in the United States with 84 of his singles going platinum.
-His Billboard Hot 100 history reads; 107 entries, 56 top 40s, 18 top 10s, and four number-one singles.
+He is the second highest certified American digital singles artist in the United States, with 84 of his singles going platinum.
+His Billboard Hot 100 history reads; 107 entries, 56 top 40s, 18 top 10s, and five number-one singles.
 Elsewhere, West has 20 top-ten, and three number-one singles in the UK, as well as, six number ones in New Zealand.
 West ended the 2000s decade with the most number-one songs on the Hot Rap Songs chart, most digital song certifications by a male solo artist in the United States, and was tenth on Billboard's Top Hot 100 Artists of the 2000s chart.
 As of September 2012, he had the second-most 3 million+ selling digital songs.

 In 2003, West collaborated with rapper Twista and singer Jamie Foxx on the song "Slow Jamz", which became West's first single to top the US Billboard Hot 100.
 In 2004, West's debut album The College Dropout produced four singles, including the Hot 100 top ten single "All Falls Down" and the Grammy Award-winner "Jesus Walks".
 In 2005, West released his second studio album Late Registration, which featured five singles, including "Touch the Sky", "Heard 'Em Say" and "Gold Digger", the latter spent ten weeks at number one on the Billboard Hot 100, broke digital download records, and was the ninth biggest Hot 100 hit of the 2000s decade.